rfaturriza/kajianhub/README.md

 5. Click "Run workflow" to start the build and deployment process

 ## Contributing
-We welcome contributions from the community to help improve and expand the Muslim Book project.
+We welcome contributions from the community to help improve and expand the KajianHub project.
 If you'd like to contribute, please follow these guidelines:

 Fork the repository and create a new branch for your feature or bug fix.